-Many publications run on tight budgets so don’t have a money but it’s always a good idea to ask ‘what is the budget?’ before offering your writing for free.
+Many publications run on tight budgets so don’t have money but it’s always a good idea to ask ‘what is the budget?’ before offering your writing for free.
 Practice writing daily.
 Read books and magazines.

 If you’re self-employed like me, it’s really flexible so great for mums and people who travel loads.
-There are so many different areas to go in so find a speciality that speaks to you (and makes you unique).
+There are so many different areas to go in so find a specialty that speaks to you (and makes you unique).

 If you are thinking of studying nutrition or starting a nutrition career, be prepared to run a business.
 I do business stuff 75% of the time and nutrition work 25% of the time.

 Regardless whether you become a nutritionist or a dietitian, always refer to the science and don’t follow the crowd.
 Just because someone else does it doesn’t mean it’s right.
 There are so many people out there who need help to eat healthily and be inspired toward balance.
 So if you’re innovative, independent, empathetic, a good communicator, a hard worker and got stack loads of grit, you’ll make a great nutritionist or dietitian.